-RULEIII.-Monosyllables ending in l, when compounded,
+Rule III.-Monosyllables ending in l, when compounded,

-retain but one l, each; as, fulfil, skilful.
+retain but one l; as, skilful, wilful, fulness, &c.

-RULE IV.-All words of more than one syllable, ending in l, have one l only at the close; as, faithful, delightful.
-Except, befall, recall, unwell.
+Rule IV.-Words of more than one syllable ending in l, retain only one l at the close, as faithful, merciful, &c.; except, befall, unwell, recall.